 Renourishment will also benefit birds that forage on Crab Bank during the winter, including Dunlins, Dowitchers, Sanderlings, Double-crested Cormorants, and multiple gulls and plovers.

 Note: Adding sand to a beach isn’t always good for birds.
 At Captain Sam’s Spit it would destroy critical habitat.
-But at Crab Bank it’s cool – it would rebuild habitat that’s now subtidal and of no use to birds.
+But at Crab Bank it’s cool – it would rebuild habitat that’s now subtidal and currently of no use to birds.

 Staff contact: Nolan Schillerstrom, firstname.lastname@example.org